InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Introduction

 \section{Introduction}

-Unified multimodal large language models (MLLMs) have advanced rapidly, aiming to support both image understanding and generation within a single framework~\cite{DBLP:conf/cvpr/WuCWMLPLXYR025,DBLP:journals/corr/abs-2505-14683,DBLP:conf/iclr/WuZCTLFZXYY0025,DBLP:journals/corr/abs-2503-21979,huang2025ming,DBLP:journals/corr/abs-2502-20321,DBLP:journals/corr/abs-2506-18898,DBLP:journals/corr/abs-2505-23661,DBLP:journals/corr/abs-2506-03147}.
-A central bottleneck in this unification is the \textbf{\textit{visual tokenizer}}, which converts high-dimensional images into a token sequence consumed by the LLM.
-However, understanding and generation impose conflicting requirements on the representation.
-Understanding favors compact semantic abstractions, while generation depends on retaining sufficient perceptual cues.
-This discrepancy has led to two dominant strategies, decoupled and shared tokenization, whose evolution reflects the field’s ongoing pursuit of representational balance in unified modeling.
+\IEEEPARstart{O}{ver} the past two years, unified multimodal large language models (MLLMs) have progressed rapidly in both image understanding and image generation, with the shared ambition of integrating perception and synthesis within a single framework~\cite{DBLP:conf/cvpr/WuCWMLPLXYR025,DBLP:journals/corr/abs-2505-14683,DBLP:conf/iclr/WuZCTLFZXYY0025,DBLP:journals/corr/abs-2503-21979,huang2025ming,DBLP:journals/corr/abs-2502-20321,DBLP:journals/corr/abs-2506-18898,DBLP:journals/corr/abs-2505-23661,DBLP:journals/corr/abs-2506-03147}.
+A central component of these models is the \textbf{\textit{visual tokenizer}}, which converts a high dimensional image into a token sequence that a large language model (LLM) can process.
+However, understanding and generation impose inherently different requirements on visual representations.
+Understanding favors semantic abstraction, while generation depends on fine grained perceptual detail.
+This discrepancy has led to two dominant strategies, decoupled tokenization and shared tokenization, whose evolution reflects the field's pursuit of representational balance in unified modeling.

-Models like Janus~\cite{DBLP:conf/cvpr/WuCWMLPLXYR025} and BAGEL~\cite{DBLP:journals/corr/abs-2505-14683} adopt decoupled visual encoders, using separate branches for understanding and generation.
+Recent typical models like Janus~\cite{DBLP:conf/cvpr/WuCWMLPLXYR025} and BAGEL~\cite{DBLP:journals/corr/abs-2505-14683} adopt decoupled visual encoders, using separate branches for understanding and generation.
 This separation mitigates cross-task interference by allowing each branch to specialize at an appropriate level of representational granularity.
 However, it departs from the goal of a truly shared representation and increases architectural complexity.
 Shared-token models construct a single token space for both tasks~\cite{DBLP:conf/iclr/WuZCTLFZXYY0025,DBLP:journals/corr/abs-2503-21979,huang2025ming,DBLP:journals/corr/abs-2502-20321,DBLP:journals/corr/abs-2506-18898}, for example by enlarging codebooks~\cite{DBLP:journals/corr/abs-2502-20321} or aligning visual tokens with text embeddings~\cite{DBLP:conf/iclr/WuZCTLFZXYY0025}.
 Despite their progress, existing shared-token methods remain largely architecture-driven.
-They rely on end-to-end task losses without an explicit criterion that specifies what information a shared visual token should preserve, leaving the notion of sufficiency for both understanding and generation unformalized.
+They rely on end-to-end task losses without an explicit criterion that specifies what information a shared visual token should preserve, leaving the notion of sufficiency for both image understanding and generation tasks unformalized.